Rural settlement

-The settlement where the occupation of majority of people relate to the local natural resources are called rural settlement for example, (1) settlement of fisheries along a sea coast, (2) settlement of tribal people in the forest area and (3) settlement of farmers along the banks of rivers.
+The settlement where the occupation of majority of people relate to the local natural resources are called rural settlement for example, (1) settlement of fisheries along a sea coast, (2) settlement of tribal people in a forest area and (3) settlement of farmers along the banks of rivers.

 Rural settlements show the reciprocal relationship of human occupance features and environment.

 Malaysia

-Started on 6 July 1956 in then Malaya, rural settlements in Malaysia is handled by the Federal Land Development Authority.
+Since 6 July 1956 in then-Malaya, rural settlements in Malaysia are handled by the Federal Land Development Authority.

 Russia

 A municipal rural settlement in Russia is a type of municipal formation.

 The term "rural settlement" is also sometimes used either as a synonym for all rural localities, or for settlements of rural type in particular.